-If someone in your home has the flu and you might become exposed to the flu virus, you can reduce your risk of infection by keeping surfaces in your house clean and disinfected.
+If someone in your home has the flu, you can reduce your risk of contracting it by keeping surfaces in your house clean and disinfected.
 This can kill flu germs.

-Use a disinfectant cleaner to wipe down doorknobs, telephones, toys, light switches, and other surfaces several times each day.
-The infected person should also quarantine themselves to a certain part of the house.
+Use a disinfectant cleaner to wipe down doorknobs, telephones, toys, light switches, and other high-touch surfaces several times each day.
+The sick person should also quarantine themselves to a certain part of the house.

-If you’re caring for this individual, wear a surgical mask and gloves when attending to them, and wash your hands after.
+If you’re caring for this individual, wear a surgical mask and gloves when attending to them, and wash your hands afterward.

-Because the flu can be dangerous in people over the age of 65, visit your doctor if you develop any symptoms of the flu.
+Because the flu can be dangerous for people over the age of 65, visit your doctor if you develop any symptoms of the flu.

 If taken within the first 48 hours of symptoms, an antiviral may shorten the duration of the flu and reduce the severity of symptoms.
-As a result, there’s a lower risk of complications like pneumonia, hospitalization, and death.
+As a result, there’s a lower risk of complications like pneumonia.

-The flu virus is dangerous in the elderly and can lead to life-threatening complications.
-Take preventive steps to protect yourself and reduce the risk of illness.
+The flu virus is dangerous in the elderly and more vulnerable populations and can lead to life threatening complications.
+Take preventive steps to protect yourself and reduce the risk of illness, especially this year.

-Talk to your doctor about getting a flu vaccination, and be proactive about strengthening your immune system and avoiding contact with sick people.
+Talk to your doctor about getting a flu vaccination, and be proactive about strengthening your immune system and avoiding contact with symptomatic people.